vantahawk/Graph_Learning_Group6/README.md

 ### Note on Exercise Split

 David laid much of the groundwork for random walks (Ex.1), node2vec (Ex.2), node classification (Ex.3) & link prediction (Ex.4).
-Benedict greatly improved upon David's code by making it faster and more parallelized, especially for random walks.
+Benedict greatly improved upon David's code by making it faster and adding more parallelization, especially for random walks.
 He also did the HPO for Ex.3, intuited good hyperparameters for Ex.4 and wrote `main.py`.
-Moreover for Ex.4 Benedict improved upon the edge sampling by introducing the building of the spanning trees to avoid the removal of connecting edges between train. & eval. edge sets.
+Moreover for Ex.4 Benedict improved upon the edge sampling by introducing the building of spanning trees to avoid the removal of connecting edges within train. & eval. edge sets.
 Ahmet developed all his code side-by-side, yielding some results of his own.
 Benedict cleaned and submitted his forked code in the end.

 ### Later Improvements

 On `david/sheet4` the memory issue for the computation of `XX` in link prediction was resolved simply by only taking the Hadamard products over the sampled edges rather than the complete graph.
-For some unforseen reason however the same issue could not yet be resolved for Benedict's version on `main` while maintaining the previous performance.
-The main difference between the two versions is the use of spanning trees for edge sampling in the latter, so we can only guess that it has something do with that.
+However for some unforseen reason the same issue could not yet be resolved for Benedict's version on `main` while maintaining the previous performance.
+We can only guess that it has something to do with the different edge sampling strategies used in the versions.